MicrosoftDocs/navdevitpro-content-pr/articles/upgrade-convertingdatabase.md

 2. Before you start the following procedure, you can choose to uninstall the old version of Dynamics NAV.
 When you uninstall Dynamics NAV, the database is still attached to the instance of SQL Server, which you can verify using SQL Server Management Studio.

-**Tip:** If you want to write a script that helps you convert databases, you can use the Invoke-NAVDatabaseConversion function in the Project “Madeira” Development Shell.
+**Tip:** If you want to write a script that helps you convert databases, you can use the Invoke-NAVDatabaseConversion function in the Dynamics NAV 91 Development Shell.

 ### Convert the database
-1. Install Project “Madeira”.
+1. Install Dynamics NAV 91.

-    Run the Project “Madeira” Setup, and choose to install the **Developer** option.
+    Run the Dynamics NAV 91 Setup, and choose to install the **Developer** option.

-2. Open the Project “Madeira” Development Environment, and then connect to the database that you prepared in the previous task.
+2. Open the Dynamics NAV 91 Development Environment, and then connect to the database that you prepared in the previous task.

     For more information, see How to: Open Databases.